gvwilson/thirdbit/_drafts/2024-04-11-html-validator.md

 ---

 [This book][sdxpy] teaches software design by building scale models of tools that programmers actually use.
+It therefore seemed fitting to spend
+[Chapter 11: An HTML Validator][sdxpy_check]
-It therefore seemed fitting to spend a chapter on a tool that I built for the book itself: one that compares the structure of its HTML pages to a specification of what elements are allowed and what attributes they can have.
+on a tool that I built for the book itself: one that compares the structure of its HTML pages to a specification of what elements are allowed and what attributes they can have.
 I've written several such tools over the years